-This document comprises a Construction Environmental Management Plan (CEMP) for the proposed Church Fields East residential development.
+This document comprises a Construction Environmental Management Plan (CEMP) for the proposed residential development.
 It sets out the proposed development works and the environmental measures to be implemented during the construction works in order to prevent, manage, minimise or mitigate any environmental impacts that may arise as a result of the proposed development.

-An Environmental Impact Assessment Report (EIAR) has been prepared for the assessment and analysis of potential impacts on the receiving environment caused by a proposed project.
-The mitigation measures arising from the EIAR are addressed in this CEMP.
-Therefore, the EIAR should be read in conjunction with this CEMP.
+An Environmental Impact Assessment Screening Report (EIA Screening) has been prepared for the proposed development.
+That report includes an assessment and analysis of potential impacts on the receiving environment arising as a result of the proposed development.
+The EIA Screening report should be read in conjunction with this CEMP.